Features

 When the platform creates a one-off or recurring transaction, it looks for the charge amount in this order:

-1. Feature — a value entered directly on this feature
+1. Feature: a value entered directly on this feature.

-2. Standard feature — a value from the linked standard feature, if the feature’s field is empty
+2. Standard feature: a value from the linked standard feature, if the feature’s field is empty.

-3. Fixed fee tariff — a value calculated by a fixed fee tariff, if both the feature and standard feature fields are empty
+3. Fixed fee tariff: a value calculated by a fixed fee tariff, if both the feature and standard feature fields are empty.

 The same chain applies to the wholesale charge and commission values.

 Use explicit charges when pricing is bespoke for one customer.
 Use a standard feature when many customers share the same rates.
-Use a fixed fee tariff when you want centralised pricing that varies by number type, feature type or transaction type.
+Use a fixed fee tariff when you want centralised pricing that varies by number type, feature type, or transaction type.
 See Non-Usage Charges for the full picture.

 Transaction Types and Transaction Codes

-Recurring Charge Interval
+Charges and Recurring Charge Interval

 Carrier Charge Details